Learning to Sample: Reinforcement Learning-Guided Sampling for Autonomous Vehicle Motion Planning: Results Discussion

 Our \textbf{RL} setting is fastest at about \SI{2}{\milli\second}, since only one trajectory is generated.
-Runtime increases with neighborhood size, with \textbf{RL3} being slightly slower than \textbf{B125}.
-This difference is compensated by a much larger fraction of feasible trajectories in \textbf{RL3}.
-To obtain a comparable number of feasible trajectories with uniform sampling, the baseline would require about 600 samples, which results in substantially higher runtime.
-The WM adds a fixed overhead of \SI{3.75}{\milli\second}, and observation generation requires about \SI{2}{\milli\second}.
-Both costs are constant per cycle and independent of the number of obstacles.
-The observation step is currently implemented in Python, while the analytic planner runs in C++, suggesting further speedups are feasible.
-At the same time, the WM representation becomes available for future extensions, for example, the prediction of surrounding traffic participants once dynamic objects are integrated.
+Runtime increases with neighborhood size, with \textbf{RL3} slightly exceeding \textbf{B125} in absolute cycle time.
+However, absolute runtime alone does not reflect sampling efficiency.
+The scaled baselines \textbf{B236} and \textbf{B605} correspond to uniform sampling with increased sample counts (236 and 605, respectively) such that the expected number of feasible trajectories matches those of our \textbf{RL2} (111 feasible) and \textbf{RL3} (284 feasible), respectively.
+This shows that, for the same number of feasible trajectories, our RL-guided variants require fewer samples and less computation time than uniform sampling.
+The WM adds a fixed overhead of \SI{3.75}{\milli\second}, which is not included in~\autoref{fig:traj_time}.
+This overhead is constant per cycle and independent of the number of sampled trajectories.
+Moreover, the WM representation enables future extensions such as reasoning over occluded regions.